Table of Contents

 - Anticholinergic and antispasmodic medications: Dicyclomine (Bentyl) and Hyoscyamine (Levsin)

-Are not recommended for patients with IBS.
+Antibiotics are not recommended for patients with IBS.

 Medication specifically for IBS